 Additionally, for these same rural districts with only one school option per community, if a child is placed into foster care within their original community, though there is only one school to attend, this school is still considered the student's "school of origin" and thus the district must describe how transportation to the school of origin would be provided.
 For example, are all schools in walking distance of every possible foster home?
 Or are there school buses that serve every possible home?
 If there is a residence that is beyond the school's normal walking or bus boundaries or if some other barrier developed, describe what the district would do to arrange transportation and ensure it is not a barrier to the foster student's attendance.
-For example, other methods might include using the vehicle available for transporting students with Special Needs, offering a contract/gas reimbursement for a background checked community member, using a taxi, or other local solution.
+For example, other methods might include using the vehicle available for transporting students with Special Needs, establishing an In Lieu of Transportation Agreement, using a taxi, or other local solution.